List of Doom Patrol members: Third roster

 This roster covers the iteration of the team that appeared from 2001 through 2003 under the tenure of John Arcudi.

 Fourth roster

 This roster covers the iteration of the team that first appeared in 2004.
 Under the tenure of John Byrne, this iteration was retconned to be the first in continuity appearance of the team.
 A later story arc brought all previous appearances back into continuity.

 Fifth roster

 This roster returns the team to its original lineup.

 Sixth roster

 In September 2011, The New 52 rebooted DC's continuity.
 This roster is the first roster of the team in that continuity.

 Seventh roster

 This roster is featured in the Young Animal imprint.

+Eighth roster

+This roster is featured in the Dawn of DC series Unstoppable Doom Patrol and current roster of the team.

-DC Universe streaming service (2018-present)
+DC Universe / Max series (2018–2023)

-This roster was featured in the video on demand streaming service, DC Universe, which was transferred to HBO Max after the consolidation of WarnerMedia.
-Appearing in the show Titans and its spin-off Doom Patrol.
+This roster was featured in the video on demand streaming service, DC Universe, which was later transferred to Max.